daltoniam/DCDataViews/README.md

 # DCDataViews #

 Wrappers around UITableView and UICollectionView to make simpler to use.
 It also provides a custom grouped tableview that is twitter bootstrapped inspired.
 DCCollectionViewLayout provides dynamic/variable sized cell support.
+OS X version can be found [here](https://github.com/daltoniam/ACDataViews)

 # Dependencies #